 - Make sure any oral promises made by the dealer are included in the sales contract or your Buyer's Guide sticker.

 - Keep the original or copy of the Buyer's Guide sticker when you purchase the vehicle in case anything goes wrong and there is a question regarding the dealer's liability.

 Other tips on car buying

-- Ask the dealer about fees up front and make sure they are negotiated into the final price.
-Some of these are document fees, additional dealer markups, national advertising fees, adjusted market value fees and destination charges.
+- Ask the dealership about fees up front and make sure they are negotiated into the final price.
+Some of these are document fees, additional markups, national advertising fees, adjusted market value fees and destination charges.

 Please see us about a loan or apply here on our website!